 If after following steps 1-4, you're no further ahead, you shouldn’t keep on distressing your cat, as it will do them no good at all.
 Instead, perhaps speak to your local veterinary expert who'll be able to suggest other methods to try.
 Failing that, they may be able to suspend the pill in a liquid (although not always) or actually get you to go to the clinic so they can do it for you.

-What you have to keep in mind is that the pill is given to your cat for the good of its health, so you shouldn't go overboard in trying to do it yourself.
+You have to keep in mind that the pill is given to your cat for the good of its health, so you shouldn't go overboard in trying to do it yourself.
 Stress can be really bad for your cat's health, meaning you should always stop and rethink if what you're doing is upsetting to them.

 OCA Online Learning - Your Key To A Career In Animal Care